-Are you highly-organized and detailed?
-Do you want a career that would enable you to put these as well as your number-crunching skills to good use to keep track of a company’s finances?
-If the answer to these questions is in the affirmative then you can consider becoming a bookkeeper.
+Bookkeepers are highly-organized and detailed.
+They put these skills as well as number-crunching skills to good use to keep track of a company’s finances.
 In this profession, your primary task is to maintain a company’s general ledger by recording all transactions made.

 In a typical day, you will find yourself receiving invoices from suppliers and vendors and comparing these with the purchase orders made by the different departments to make sure that the right amount is paid to them.
 You will also be sending out invoices on a regular basis to your company’s customers so that they will be reminded to pay.
 If there are clients that have past due accounts, you will also be responsible for getting in touch with them and making arrangements with them regarding payment.

 Many firms delegate the task of preparing payroll to bookkeepers.
 Thus, you will be responsible for collecting time cards of all employees so you will be able to record the hours and days worked and prepare their paychecks.
 You will also be keeping track of the pay of salaried workers and make sure that the figures are accurate.
 If there are employees who need to be paid commission, you will be getting hold of sales reports to make sure that they are given what is due them.
 You will also be responsible for giving reimbursements to employees who may have first used their personal funds to do company-related work such as traveling or taking out clients to dinner.